apache/carbondata/docs/mv-guide.md

      INSERT INTO maintable SELECT 1, 'ab', 2;
      CREATE MATERIALIZED VIEW view1 AS SELECT a, sum(b) FROM maintable GROUP BY a;
      SELECT a, sum(b) FROM maintable GROUP BY a;
-     // NOTE: run explain query and check if query hits the Index table from the plan EXPLAIN SELECT a, sum(b) FROM maintable GROUP BY a;
+     // NOTE: run explain query and check if query hits the mv table from the plan EXPLAIN SELECT a, sum(b) FROM maintable GROUP BY a;
    ```

-## Introductions
+## Introduction

  Materialized views are created as tables from queries.
-User can create limitless materialized view
+Users can create limitless materialized views
  to improve query performance provided the storage requirements and loading time is acceptable.

  Materialized view can be refreshed on commit or on manual.
 Once materialized views are created,
- CarbonData's MVRewriteRule helps to select the most efficient materialized view based on
+ CarbonData's `MVRewriteRule` helps to select the most efficient materialized view based on
  the user query and rewrite the SQL to select the data from materialized view instead of
  fact tables.
 Since the data size of materialized view is smaller and data is pre-processed,
  user queries are much faster.